-Topeka Performing Arts Center is proud to partner with The Heroes Journey to bring this powerful theatrical experience to Topeka on February 14.
+Topeka Performing Arts Center is proud to partner with The Heroes Journey and Advisors Excel to bring this powerful theatrical experience to Topeka on August 15 and 16 for two performances.
 PLEASE SPREAD THE WORD AND ENCOURAGE VETERANS, THEIR FAMILIES AND ANYONE WHO SUPPORTS OUR MILITARY TO ATTEND.

 Tickets will go on sale soon!